F-Cor/Fast-API/README.md

-# Spelling Bee Fast-API
+# Word Bank Fast-API

 ## Usage (Production)

-The app refreshes the Spelling-Bee database, updating the possible words list, and letters to use for the time period
+The app refreshes the Word Bank database updating the possible words list and letters to use for the time period

 ## Usage (development)